apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-While having two separate lists&mdash;a list of books and a list of authors&mdash;might be useful for some purposes, a separate desire might be to display a single list of books which includes the author for each book.
+Although it might be useful in some cases to fetch these two separate lists, a client would probably prefer to fetch a single list of books, where each book's author is included in the result.

-Thanks to the relationship between `Book` and `Author`, which is defined in the SDL above, such a `query` could be expressed as:
+Because our schema's `Book` type has an `author` field of type `Author`, a client could structure their query like so:

 ```graphql
 query {